Governing the reasoning-to-action chain

-Whitepapers for teams evaluating how autonomous AI should cross real-world effect boundaries: policy decisions, fail-closed enforcement, receipts, evidence packs, and operational accountability.
+Whitepapers for teams evaluating how autonomous AI should cross real-world effect boundaries: governing the chain from reasoning to action, producing audit-ready evidence for consequential action, and proving viability with buyer-reproducible telemetry.
+Policy decisions, fail-closed enforcement, and receipts are the substrate beneath.

 Whitepapers explain strategy and architecture.
 Standards define conformance requirements.